 10.2 U. T. System Administration will periodically educate and train employees and supervisors regarding the Policy, and conduct that could constitute a violation of the Policy.

-Sexual Harassment - sexual harassment includes unwelcome sexual advances, requests for sexual favors, verbal or physical conduct of a sexual nature when:
+Sexual Harassment - Unwelcome conduct of a sexual nature including but not limited to unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature, when:

-- submission to or rejection of such conduct is used as a basis for evaluation in making personnel decisions affecting an individual; and/or
+Quid Pro Quo – a form of sexual harassment that occurs when submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting the individual.

 Examples of deliberate behavior that could be considered sexual misconduct or sexual harassment include but are not limited to: